Isabel and Philipp (King's first years) on a Faculty trip to Naples

 - The Architecture Society website includes examples of student work.

-- The RIBA website has information about events and online workshops.
+- The RIBA website has information about events, an Explore Archtecture section, and the Think Architecture careers booklet

 - Events which may be of interest in the year before you apply (year 12 in the UK) include Oxford and Cambridge Student Conferences, CU Masterclasses, and King's Open Days.
 Students from backgrounds where there is little tradition of entry to Higher Education might like to think about applying for the Sutton Trust Summer Schools or the CUSU Shadowing Scheme.

 - Course outline and film